-The Audit and Corporate Governance Committee held 8 meetings during the fiscal year ended December 31, 2012.
+The Audit and Corporate Governance Committee held 8 meetings during the fiscal year ended December 31, 2013.
 The meetings were designed to facilitate and encourage communication between the Audit and Corporate Governance Committee, management and our independent registered public accounting firm PricewaterhouseCoopers LLP.
 Management represented to the Audit and Corporate Governance Committee that our consolidated financial statements were prepared in accordance with GAAP.
-The Audit and Corporate Governance Committee reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2012 with management and the independent registered public accounting firm.
+The Audit and Corporate Governance Committee reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2013 with management and the independent registered public accounting firm.

-The Audit and Corporate Governance Committee discussed with the independent registered public accounting firm the adequacy of the Company's internal control system, financial reporting procedures and the matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, professional Standards, vol. 1, AU section 380) as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit and Corporate Governance Committee discussed with the independent registered public accounting firm the adequacy of the Company's internal control system, financial reporting procedures and the matters required to be discussed by Auditing Standards No. 16, Communications with the Audit Committees, as adopted by the Public Company Accounting Oversight Board.